 About the Pannus Apron Sling

-The Apron Sling may be left in position under the pannus during the night, providing the patient is sleeping on their back.
-If they are in a chair during the day, it may also be possible to leave the Apron Sling under the pannus.
+The Apron Sling may be left in position under the pannus during the night, providing the Patient is sleeping on their back.
+If they are in a chair during the day, it may also be possible to leave the Sling under the pannus.

-Before starting make sure this procedure is suitable with the patient’s condition.
-A suggested way to place the Apron Sling under the pannus apron is by using a Pelican Bed Slide Sheet folded in half once, and then in half again.
+Before starting make sure this procedure is suitable with the Patient’s condition.
+A suggested way to place the Apron Sling under the pannus apron is by using a Bed Slide Sheet folded in half once, and then in half again.

 Place the Apron Sling inside the middle of the folded Bed Slide Sheet and then place your fingers under the foam padded Flap sewn to the Sling and gently slide the Apron Sling under the pannus, as far as possible.
 The Sling is deep enough so when in position, the Hook & Loop Tape opening at the end should not be under the actual pannus.